ClusterHQ/flocker-docker-plugin/README.md

+## flocker-docker: the flocker plugin for docker
-## flocker-docker: portable volumes using just the docker cli
+### portable volumes using just the docker cli

 *or: how I learned to love running stateful docker containers and stop worrying where the data is*

 ![flying books to illustrate portable volumes](resources/flying_books.jpg)

-(Portable "volumes", hee hee.)

 ## What's the problem?